adam-hanna/jwt-auth/README.md

   RefreshTokenValidTime time.Duration
   AuthTokenValidTime    time.Duration
-  Debug                 bool // true = more logs are shown
-  IsDevEnv:             bool // true = in development mode; this sets http cookies (if used) to insecure; false = production mode; this sets http cookies (if used) to secure
+  Debug                 bool // true = more logs are shown IsDevEnv              bool // true = in development mode; this sets http cookies (if used) to insecure; false = production mode; this sets http cookies (if used) to secure
 }
 ~~~